This page provides an overview of the vaccine administration process.

 Appropriate resources are available

-- Handouts, e.g. Ministry of Health leaflets, Let's talk about immunisation flip chart (MoH), IMAC fact sheet Tips for immunising children etc.
+- Handouts, e.g. Ministry of Health leaflets, Let's talk about immunisation flip chart (MoH), IMAC fact sheet Tips when immunising children etc.

 - Distractions, e.g. stickers, toys, bubbles etc.